sidestep-labs/AzureKeyVaultExplorer/README.md

 6. Open that folder in Windows Explorer and run `keyvaultexplorerdesktop.exe`.
 On macOS, a `Key Vault Explorer.app` mac os package will be generated in the publish directory.
 Move this to "Applications", you will have to force open the app using System Preferences, and click "Open anyway".

-7. It will lauch your default browser window and prompt you to login and grant consent.
+7. It will launch your default browser window and prompt you to login and grant consent.
 ### Notes:
 The app is now verified as I am member of the Microsoft Partner Program.
 <img width="400" src="https://github.com/user-attachments/assets/1e7e802f-cabf-481c-8f39-b78875772ffd"/>